Star Wars: The Clone Wars - Republic Heroes (PlayStation 3)

 In the end, Star Wars: The Clone Wars - Republic Heroes just isn't a very good game.
 It has an assortment of serious issues, but the most crippling one of all is that it doesn't trust the player to have a good time.
 That's evident in the ridiculous checkpoint system and in the repetitive combat and environments.
 Mostly, it's evident in the way that I don't care if I ever play it again.
 I'm guessing that most other gamers will feel the same way.

-If you enjoyed this Star Wars: The Clone Wars - Republic Heroes review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Star Wars: The Clone Wars - Republic Heroes review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!